zeeshanchana95/personal-portfolio/README.md

 # Project: Personal Portfolio

 ## Project Details:
-This is web project that I have made is "Personal Information Website".
-It is an interactive website with beautiful user-interface so that user can interact with it easily and take advantage of accessing a users personal information so that it will be easy for that person in making decision.
+This is an interactive portfolio website with beautiful user-interface.
 Following are the functionalities that this project provides to its users.
-- Using this website, a person can look at the personal information and work that it done by that person make it.
-- It has menus included in sidebar:  - Home - About - Services - Porfolio - Contact Details
+- Home
+- About
+- Services
+- Porfolio
+- Contact Details

 ## Languages Used:
 - HTML